daattali/beautiful-jekyll/draft/gcpdiag.md

 {:toc}

 # What is the GCPDiag tool?
 GCPDiag is an opensource tool that can detect configuration issues within your Google Cloud Project.
-It is a command line tool that runs a series of automated checks against Google Cloud API's to identify a range of issues including errors (ERR) for things that are very likely misconfigured, warnings (WAR) things that are possibly wrong, best practices/opionionated recommendations (BP) and potential security (SEC) issues.
+It is a command line tool that runs a series of automated checks against Google Cloud API's to identify a range of issues including errors (ERR) for things that are very likely misconfigured, warnings (WAR) things that are possibly wrong, best practices/opinionated recommendations (BP) and potential security (SEC) issues.

-You run GCPDiag against your project to detect issues against a series of rules and generate a corresponding report.
+GCPDiag is run against your project to detect issues against a series of rules and generate a corresponding report.
 The report highlights where the project deviates from the list of expected conditions.

 The tool can be targetted to run against all, or a selection of the following services: